moon250/old-form-generator/README.md

 ## Types

 By default, the type is "text".
-You can change this by passed another parameter in the "add" method.
+You can change this bypassed another parameter in the "add" method.

 ```php
 $form = new \FormGenerator\FormGenerator();